mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 ```
 And now we can start coding up the likelihood of the presence-only data model.
 While you can easily create your own likelihood functions in `Nimble`, it's not quite as simple in `JAGS`.
 However, there are some workarounds, and my personal favorite is the [Bernoulli "ones trick"](https://stackoverflow.com/questions/45888970/specify-a-discrete-weibull-distribution-in-jags-or-bugs-for-r/45920885#45920885).

 To do this for the presence-only data model there are a two steps.
-First, code up the likelihood for each of the `m` presence-only datapoints.
+First, code up the likelihood for each of the `m` presence-only data points.
 Second, input that likelihood for each data point into a Bernoulli trial and divide it by some large constant value to ensure the likelihood is between 0 and 1 such that `ones[i] ~ dbern(likelihood[i]/CONSTANT)`, where `ones` is a vector of ones the same length as `m`.
-This little trick evaluates the likelihood of datapoint `i` given the current model parameters in the MCMC chain, which is exactly what we need.
+This little trick evaluates the likelihood of data point `i` given the current model parameters in the MCMC chain, which is exactly what we need.

-Note, however, that the presence-only data model likelihood function presented in Koshkina *et al.* (2017)is for ALL the datapoints, and we need to evaluate the likelihood of each data point on its own.
-To do this, all we need to do is the product from the numerator bceause we are only looking at a single datapoint from the numerator and divide the denominator by `m` (i.e., the number of presence-only datapoints).
+Note, however, that the presence-only data model likelihood function presented in Koshkina *et al.* (2017)is for ALL the data points, and we need to evaluate the likelihood of each data point on its own.
+To do this, all we need to do is the product from the numerator because we are only looking at a single data point from the numerator and divide the denominator by `m` (i.e., the number of presence-only data points).
 If you recall that `exp(log(x) - log(y)) = x/y` we can write the presence-only likelihood in `JAGS` using [nested indexing](https://masonfidino.com/nested_indexing/) to map the `m` datapoints back to their respective grid cell.
 If I wanted to I could have coded up the presence-only data model inverse link function and applied it to the regression coefficients & covariates for each cell.
 However, we have already calculated `lambda` and `b` in the model so we can use them instead.

 ```R
 # The presence only data model.